 The Town may use any number of these programs in any given year through the life of this Plan.
 Through its annual budgeting process, the Town will consider which of these programs are active and may therefore allocate a portion of those funds to those programs.
 Any of the financial incentive programs may be discontinued or rendered inoperative within any year at any time by Council without amending this Plan, based on the Town's resources and/or based on the recommendations made by the Review Panel through the Monitoring and Evaluation Program.
-It is noted that the Town does not need to allocate funds for the Tax Increment Equivalent Grant Program, which is funded through the increase in property taxes resulting from community improvement activities.
 All of these matters will need to be addressed through Council's annual budget process.